African Union plans to launch its own credit ratings agency

 AU finance ministers passed a resolution over the summer to endorse the plan for the new agency, an effort spearheaded by the African Peer Review Mechanism (APRM), a branch of the AU formed last year to improve governance across the continent.
 The full AU executive council is expected to adopt the same resolution in February.

-The agency would be self funded and private sector driven with AU oversight, Mutize said.
-He said they are working on a pitch book to potential investors and collaborators, so it was too early to say which private sector and multilateral organizations would run the agency.
+The agency would be self funded and private-sector driven with AU oversight, Mutize said.

 "Investors have been quite positive.
-They want to see what will be the output of this," Mutize said.
+They want to see what will be the output of this," he added.
 "Any investor will pay attention to anything that brings them information."

-(Reporting By Libby George, additional reporting by Marc Jones, editing by Christina Fincher)
+(Reporting By Libby George, additional reporting by Marc Jones, editing by Christina Fincher and Ed Osmond)

 ((Libby.George@thomsonreuters.com; +44 07527 061331; Reuters Messaging: libby.george@thomsonreuters.com))